-The quest of finding sustainable accommodation, eco-friendly places to stay, or a “green hotel” can sometimes feel like looking for a needle in a haystack.
+The quest of finding sustainable accommodation, genuine eco-friendly resorts, or a “green hotel” can sometimes feel like looking for a needle in a haystack.

 The challenge can begin with knowing what to look for.
 Do I google “Sustainable Hotels”, “Eco friendly Hotels” or “Green Resorts”?
 Even then, the listings may not be what you’re looking for.
 If only there was a Booking or Expedia of Green Travel… but hang on, maybe there is…?
 (Full disclosure, I used to work for one of these two…)